teknostatik/keyboards/README.md

 * [Corne](https://github.com/teknostatik/keyboards/tree/main/corne) - a split keyboard with 3x6 column staggered keys and 3 thumb keys
 * [HS60](https://github.com/teknostatik/keyboards/tree/main/HHKB) - a 60% keyboard that uses the HHKB layout
 * [DZ60](https://github.com/teknostatik/keyboards/tree/main/dz60rgb_ansi) - a standard 60% keyboard that I don't recommend right now

-Work in progress:

-* [ok60](https://github.com/teknostatik/keyboards/tree/main/ok60) - a 60% keyboard with a custom ISO keymap
+* [ok60](https://github.com/teknostatik/keyboards/tree/main/ok60) - a 60% keyboard with a custom ISO keymap.
+I built this to learn how to solder, and will probably tweak it a lot more soon.